howsoai/platform-installation-examples/README.md

 For details on configuring your Howso Platform deployment, refer to the [Configuration Guide](configuration/README.md).

+## Trainee Scaling

+The Howso Platform can automatically set the resource requirements for a trainee, increasing them as the trainee's memory utilization increases.
+This setup is discussed in the [trainee scaling](trainee-scaling/README.md) section.

 ## Licensing Note

 MinIO is used as the default S3 object store with the Howso Platform.
 For production deployments ensure you have a valid license for MinIO.